SAP/ui5-tooling/rfcs/0013-configuration.md

 UI5 Tooling configuration shall be persisted in a `.ui5rc` file located in the user's home directory.
 In the future, an inheritance mechanism might be implemented, where `.ui5rc` files located in a project can override configuration of the "global" `.ui5rc`.

-A dedicated method, potentially located in the same `Configuration.js` module as the `Configuration` class, shall read this file and create a `Configuration` instance based on the content.
+Dedicated methods, located in the same `Configuration.js` module as the `Configuration` class, shall interact with this file.
+They should be able to create a `Configuration` instance based on the content and respectively save a `Configuration` into the `.ui5rc`

 **Example structure of a `.ui5rc` file:**